 Be sure to include the clean phase because otherwise the extension disables storing goal outputs in the Build Cache.
 This is done to avoid accidentally adding obsolete files that existed prior to invoking the build to the cached outputs of a goal.

 As you can see from the summary line, all goals were executed and none were loaded from cache.
 That’s not surprising since the build started with an empty cache.
-The resulting build scan provides a summary of all cache operations in the Build Cache section on the Performance page.
+The resulting Build Scan provides a summary of all cache operations in the Build Cache section on the Performance page.

 build scan getting started build cache tab